teohxuen/website/content/report/final_report.md

 | Communication Protocol     | CAN2.0                                                                            |
 | Telemetry                  | Voltage, Current, Internal Pressure, Internal Temperature displayed on the screen |

+##### Table 7: Core Functional Requirements for PMB

 The 40A current specification is based on the rated continuous current limit of the SubConn Low Profile Connector on the battery hull <Insert Reference https://www.macartney.com/connectivity/subconn/subconn-low-profile-series/subconn-low-profile-9-contacts/>.
 This provides sufficient headroom, as testing indicates a typical current draw of 11A per battery when moving at full-speed.
-CAN Bus is used for inter-board communication within the AUV, hence CAN bus integration is crtical.
+CAN Bus is used for inter-board communication within the AUV, hence CAN bus integration is critical.

-##### Table 6: Core Functional Requirements for PMB

 ### 4.3 Component Standardisation

 To reduce cost and simplify procurement, certain components of the PMB are shared with the other PCBs onboard the AUV.
-Specifically, the STM32F103C8T6 and the ISOW1044B isolated CAN Transciever (Table 7).
+Specifically, the STM32F103C8T6 and the ISOW1044B isolated CAN Transceiver (Table 7).
 This standardisation reduces design effort and chance of error as the same schematic capture and layout can be reused across the PCBs.
-This also allows for easier spare prepartion as the same component can act as spares for the different PCBs.
+This also allows for easier spare preparation as the same component can act as spares for the different PCBs.

 <img src="mcuschematic.png" alt="Common Schematic for STM32F103C8T6" style="max-width: 100%;">